waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Current Hypotheses & Puzzles

 - **Primary Hypothesis:** The Secret Key is located somewhere within the Pokémon Mansion.
-The southern corridor on 1F, accessed after flipping the switch at (3, 6), is a dead end.
+The southern corridor on 1F, accessed via the switch at (3, 6), leads to a new section of 1F and eventually the basement (B1F).
 The next logical step is to explore the second floor.

 ## III.
 Lessons Learned & Process Improvement
 - **Immediate Maintenance is Paramount:** My repeated failure to fix my `find_path` tool immediately was a critical process violation.
 The tool failed to account for elevation changes, attempting to path directly between `ground` and `elevated_ground`.
 This has now been corrected.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.